Do Precut Studs Make Sense?

-Mike Guertin, co-author of Precision Framing , replies: The answer is that 92-5/8-in. studs leave about a 1/2-in. to 7/8-in. gap depending on the thickness of the plate stock, and that’s a good thing.
-I have two takes on it.
+Mike Guertin, co-author of Precision Framing , replies: Your math is correct: studs that are precut to 92-5/8-in. leave a gap of between 1/2-in. and 7/8-in. at the bottom of the wall, depending on the thickness of the plate stock.
+That’s actually a good thing.
+They make wall framing easier for a couple of reasons.